The noncommutative Poisson bracket and the deformation of the family algebras: and the deformations of

-The existence of $\theta$ is a complicated problem.
-First we have: \begin{prop}[Infinitesimally trivial deformation] There exists a $\theta_1\in C^1(A,A)$ such that $\theta=id+t\theta_1$ satisfyies Equation \ref{the requirement for theta}$\mod t^2$ if and only if $m_1\in B^2(A,A)$.
-If this holds, we say that $m$ is an infinitesimally trivial deformation of $A$. \end{prop} Proof: We expand both sides of Equation \ref{the requirement for theta} and look at the $t$ term we get
+The existence of $\theta$ is a complicated issue.
+Nevertheless as a first step we have: \begin{prop}[Infinitesimally trivial deformation] There exists a $\theta_1\in C^1(A,A)$ such that $\theta=id+t\theta_1$ satisfyies Equation (\ref{the requirement for theta})$\mod t^2$ if and only if $m_1\in B^2(A,A)$.
+If this holds, we say that $m$ is an infinitesimally trivial deformation of $A$. \end{prop} \begin{proof} We expand both sides of Equation (\ref{the requirement for theta}) and look at the $t$ term we get

 In other words